nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/js-array-looping.md

 In order to print these dinosaurs to the dom we will need to write two functions: `buildDinosaurs` and `printToDom`.

-The `buildDinosaurs` function will be responsible for looping over the dinosaurs array and building up a domstring that created a card for each dinosaur.
-This function then passes that domstring to the `printToDom` function.
+The `buildDinosaurs` function will be responsible for looping over the dinosaurs array and building up a domString that created a card for each dinosaur.
+This function then passes that domString to the `printToDom` function.
 The final code for both functions looks like this:
 ```js
 const printToDom = (divId, textToPrint) => {
   const selectedDiv = document.getElementById(divId);